aajuvonen/octave-rxt/README.md

 1. Clone `octave-networks-toolbox` (e.g., `git clone https://github.com/aeolianine/octave-networks-toolbox`).
 2. In Octave run `rxt.m` and, for example, `source example/aeronautical_interference.m`
-3. Navigate to `octave-networks-toolbox/` run `testAllFunctions` to see which `octave-networks-toolbox` routines work with your version of Octave.
+3. Run `testAllFunctions` to see which `octave-networks-toolbox` routines work with your version of Octave.
 4. Run for example `linkDensity(graph_node_jsr)` to confirm that routines are accessible correctly.
 To find strongly connected components, run `tarjan(adj2adjL(graph_node_jsr))`.